Nations in Swedish universities

-Swedish educational institutions also have student unions, political and religious student societies, etc. Student nations exists at other Swedish universities as well, but they are strictly social organisations and membership is not required of all students.
+Swedish educational institutions also have student unions, political and religious student societies, etc. Student nations exist at other Swedish universities as well, but they are strictly social organisations and membership is not required of all students.

-Sweden also receives a relatively great number of foreign students, which are fully entitled to join the student nations.
+Sweden also receives a relatively great number of foreign students, who are fully entitled to join the student nations.
 The universities that top the number of admitted students from abroad are Lund University (578) and KTH Royal Institute of Technology (503).